Stormy Daniels meets with prosecutors investigating Trump

-NEW YORK (AP) — Stormy Daniels’ lawyer said the porn actor met with prosecutors Wednesday as former President Donald Trump’s ex-lawyer testified before a grand jury investigating hush money paid to Daniels on Trump’s behalf.
+NEW YORK (AP) — Stormy Daniels’ lawyer said the adult film actress met with prosecutors Wednesday as former President Donald Trump‘s ex-lawyer testified before a grand jury investigating hush money paid to Daniels on Trump’s behalf.

 Daniels’ attorney, Clark Brewster, tweeted that Daniels met with and answered questions from Manhattan prosecutors and was willing to be a witness.
 The news came as Trump’s former attorney, Michael Cohen, was giving his second day of testimony before the grand jury.